Off-Page SEO, On-Page SEO, SEO, Website Design

-An essential part of SEO (Search Engine Optimization) involves a thorough understanding of the differences between internal and external links.
-It also involves the strategic use of these differences in your overall digital marketing strategy.
-Both of these links serve as essential components of the strategic SEO plan designed to improve your ranking on the SERPs.
+An essential part of SEO (Search Engine Optimization) is thoroughly understanding the differences between internal and external links and strategically using these differences in your overall digital marketing strategy.
+These links are essential components of the strategic SEO plan designed to improve your ranking on the SERPs.

 Internal Links versus External Links

-Internal links are designed to direct the reader to another page within the same website or domain.
-For example, a Wikipedia page about art would include internal links leading to the separate Wikipedia pages about popular artists known throughout history.
+Internal links direct the reader to another page within the website or domain.
+For example, a Wikipedia page about art would include internal links leading to separate Wikipedia pages about popular artists known throughout history.
 Menu bars, about us sections, contact us pages, etc., are additional examples of internal links.

-External links, on the contrary, are the links leading from one website to another.
+External links, on the other hand, are links leading from one website to another.
 They are generally used to provide readers with access to relevant content on other websites.
-For instance, a Wikipedia page about a charity organization could have an external link leading to the official website of the said charity organization.
+For instance, a Wikipedia page about a charity organization could have an external link leading to the official website of the charity organization.

-Another use of such links is to introduce readers to information resources for terms or expressions they are not familiar with.
+Another use of such links is introducing readers to information resources for unfamiliar terms or expressions.
 For example, an extremely complex article about medicine will have external links for each medical term used.
-This helps readers, especially the ones unfamiliar with certain jargon, understand those terms better.
+This helps readers better understand those terms, especially those unfamiliar with specific jargon.

 External links and inbound links are like two sides of the same coin.
 It’s just a matter of perspective.
 To the website that incorporates them into its content, they are external links- plain and simple.
-On the contrary, the website that is being linked through these links treats them as inbound links.
-To make it more clear, let’s take the example of a transaction of goods between two parties.
-To the party selling the goods, the goods exchanged are “sales”.
-On the other hand, the purchasing party treats the same goods as “purchases”.
+On the contrary, the website being linked through these links treats them as inbound links.
+To clarify, let’s take the example of a transaction of goods between two parties.
+To the party selling the goods, the goods exchanged are “sales.”
+On the other hand, the purchasing party treats the same goods as “purchases.”
 Hence, two sides of the same coin!

 Internal links vs External links